kksuresh25/Cancer-AI/README.md

 1. Use `$ pip install package_name==version` to ensure Python packages match those found in `requirements.txt`
 2. Download folder for ML algorithm to your local machine (SVM for example)
 3. Input mutations you need predictions for in `paper_test_data` in the exact same format as the examples already entered.
 Make sure that the mutations are in the TKD of the kinase and that the kinase can be found in `all_kinase.xlsx`.
-If the mutations are uncharacterized, still enter an arbritrary label - this will not affect the predictions.
+If the mutations are uncharacterized, still enter an arbritrary label (-1 or 1) - this will not affect the predictions.
 4. Run `$ python svm_testmodel.py` from the terminal
 5. Open output `ai_results.csv` to see predictions made by algorithm for each mutant system.

 ## More information
-The following paper further details the methodology and applications of our platform: "Computational algorithms for in silico profiling of activating mutations in cancer" (https://doi.org/10.1007/s00018-019-03097-2)
+The following paper further details the methodology and applications of our platform: "Computational algorithms for in silico profiling of activating mutations in cancer" (https://doi.org/10.1007/s00018-019-03097-2).